Structed/godot-playfab/docs/user/initial-setup.md

 * Set the Title Id in `Playfab --> Title Id`

 ## Adding the `PlayFabManager` singleton AutoLoad
-Add `res://addons/godot-playfab/PlayFabManager.gd` as Autoload with the Node Name `PlayFabManager` (should get prefilled like that)
+In the "Autoload" tab of your project's Project Settings, add `res://addons/godot-playfab/PlayFabManager.gd` as an autoload path.
+Its Node Name should automatically be filled in as `PlayFabManager` (you should manually enter that if it does not auto-fill).
 > godot-playfab relies on the exact name `PlayFabManager`!